-If you're serving veterans exiting homelessness, the ENVSC will reimburse your Lodge for each Welcome Home Kit of supplies provided to a veteran (dependent on corresponding receipts).
-Learn more and access the form at elks.org/vets/kits.
+If you're serving veterans exiting homelessness, the ENVSC will reimburse up to \$300 for each Welcome Home Kit of supplies provided to a veteran and up to \$500 for each kit that includes a bed (dependent on corresponding receipts).
+You can access the form at elks.org/vets/kits.